plone/plone.restapi/docs/source/endpoints/content-types.md

 ---
 myst:
   html_meta:
-    "description": "A list of all standard Plone content representations with sample requests and responses."
+    "description": "A list of all standard Plone content types with sample requests and responses."
-    "property=og:description": "A list of all standard Plone content representations with sample requests and responses."
+    "property=og:description": "A list of all standard Plone content with sample requests and responses."
-    "property=og:title": "Plone Content"
+    "property=og:title": "Plone Content Types"
-    "keywords": "Plone, plone.restapi, REST, API, Plone, Content"
+    "keywords": "Plone, plone.restapi, REST, API, Plone, Content, Types"
 ---

-# Plone Content
+# Content Types

 How to get all standard Plone content representations.
 The syntax is given in various tools.